-Building managers need financial calculation tools Alternative economic method is Internal rate of return (IRR).
-Internal rate of return is the discount rate. that are both useful and understandable.
-If both thewhich makes investments net present value to 0.
-IRR se requirements are satisfied, a building manager can use them to study the profitability of energy efficienis the very useful method for decision makers to esticy investments.
-EFFECT4buildings have developed mate profitability of investment. two financial calculation tools to evaluate diverse op-These methods are particularly suitable for choosing tions in a decision-making process in energy efficiendifferent kind of technical solutions for energy efficy investments.
-It has also developed relevant traiciency in buildings that may have different initial inning material exists for educational purposes.
+Building managers need financial calculation tools that are both useful and understandable.
+If both these requirements are satisfied, a building manager can use them to study the profitability of energy efficiency investments.
+EFFECT4buildings have developed two financial calculation tools to evaluate diverse options in a decision-making process in energy efficiency investments.
+It has also developed relevant training material exists for educational purposes.